Our Report celebrates the generosity of our supporters and the difference they have made in the past year.

 In February 2020, Nima’s blood vessels were growing effectively, but his lab was subsequently closed due to the lockdown.
 It was vital that the cells be checked every three days, and luckily the team at Geistlich offered to prepare and analyse the cells at their laboratory in Switzerland.

-By partnering with companies like Geistlich and CRS Pay, and with departments across the University, we are able to offer full PhD scholarships to the most promising researchers.
+By partnering with companies like Geistlich and with departments across the University, we are able to offer full PhD scholarships to the most promising researchers.

 Major gift transforms our Porters' Lodge